Privacy

 We will only share your details with third party organisations when its necessary to;

-• Provide you with the services you have asked for – we will make sure you are happy for us to do this before anything happens and wil explain who we are sharing the data with e.g. mentors, government agencies, recruiters, etc.
+• Provide you with the services you have asked for – we will make sure you are happy for us to do this before anything happens and will explain who we are sharing the data with e.g. mentors, government agencies, recruiters, etc.

 • Administer your participation in an event or CPD activity.